makezurich/makezurich-hardware-intro/README.md

 ### Measuring air quality with the Sensirion ESS-C3 shield
 The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) has environmental sensors to measure temperature, humidity, TVOC and CO2.

-To connect the Sensirion shield to the Arduino Nano you need an adapter, e.g. the [NanUno v2](https://www.thingiverse.com/thing:4171213).
+To connect the Sensirion shield to the Nano you need a hardware adapter, e.g. the [NanUno v2](https://www.thingiverse.com/thing:4171213).

 To use it, install the [Sensirion ESS library](https://github.com/Sensirion/arduino-ess) and check the examples.